How to Anneal 3D Prints for Strength (Nylon, ABS & PLA)

 Note: It’s important you never try annealing prints in a gas-fired oven.
 The reading may be X degrees, but the flames themselves will be much hotter – potentially melting or setting fire to your prints.
 Only anneal in an electric oven, and always ensure the heating elements are turned off before placing your prints in.
 Again, heating elements can get much hotter than the oven reading.

-This will give the objects enough time to absorb enough heat energy to allow the polymer chains to move, stretch and realign and to recrystallize, forming a sturdier internal matrix.
+This will give the objects enough time to absorb enough heat energy to allow the polymer chains to move, stretch and realign, and recrystallize, forming a sturdier internal matrix.
 Do not open the oven door during this time, as any loss of heat will result in inferior annealing results.

 As the oven gradually loses heat, so will the object or objects.
 A gradual cooling process will avoid a reoccurrence of the internal stresses that occurred during the more abrupt cooling that happened after printing.
 It will also reduce incidents of warping which can still occur at annealing temperatures.

 Once the oven is back at room temperature, remove the object(s).
 What you will notice is that the object(s) will have shrunk slightly along the line of its print layers.
 In addition, you will also notice some expansion perpendicular to the print line.

 In other words, the dimensions along the X and Y coordinates will have gotten smaller, while the Z dimension will have grown.

 These changes are due to the changes in tension, or rather the changes caused by the release of the internal tensile and compressive forces discussed above.
 On average, you’ll see PLA shrinkage of about 5% and growth of about 2% along the relevant axes.
 If this shrinkage and growth is going to be a problem, you can compensate for it beforehand during the design and printing processes.